danpops/tictactoe-ios/README.md

 # TicTacToe on iOS

-TicTacToe is a simple iOS application I developed using Swift on Xcode.
+TicTacToe is an iOS application I developed using Swift to gain knowledge in Xcode!

 ## Installation